Annette Bening: 1986–1999: Initial work, breakthrough and rise to prominence

 Bening garnered acclaim for her starring role in Sam Mendes' directorial debut film, American Beauty (1999).
 She starred opposite Kevin Spacey in the dark comedy-drama about a man suffering a mid-life crisis in 90s American suburbia.
 The film won five Academy Awards, including Best Picture.
-For her performance as Carolyn Burnham, a materialistic wife engaging in an affair, Bening won the BAFTA Award for Best Actress in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, in addition to her first nomination for the Academy Award for Best Actress and her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+For her performance as Carolyn Burnham, a materialistic wife engaging in an affair, Bening won the BAFTA Award for Best Actress in a Leading Role and the Actor Award for Outstanding Performance by a Female Actor in a Leading Role, in addition to her first nomination for the Academy Award for Best Actress and her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.

 In 1999, Bening returned to the stage for the first time in 10 years playing the title role in Hedda Gabler at the Geffen Playhouse in Los Angeles.
 The Los Angeles Times praised her performance saying "Bening uses her vocal instrument to fine effect, without throwing it around...
 In the movies you don't always hear what Bening can do with that voice, especially when she's playing virtuous, "sensible" types...
 But Ibsen's antiheroine—thwarted sensualist, a woman wrestling with her inner troll, belle of a ball that never comes—is neither virtuous nor sensible.
 She's no easy-to-read villain, either, nor a mere vindictive brat, though plenty of actresses have reduced her thus.
 Bening lays into the venomous sarcasm mighty heavily, but she's cagey enough to avoid reductive extremes."

 2000–2014: Established actress

 Bening starred in other films, including In Dreams (1999) and What Planet Are You From?
 (2000).
 Bening played Sue Barlow in Open Range (2003).
 She earned critical acclaim for playing the eponymous lead in the comedy-drama Being Julia (2004).
-Her performance in the film earned her first Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, in addition to her second nominations for the Academy Award for Best Actress and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
-She received nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actress – Miniseries or Television Film for her role of Jean Harris in the HBO film Mrs. Harris (2005).
-She replaced Julianne Moore and starred in the film adaptation of Running with Scissors (2006), for which she earned her third nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
-Bening starred in The Women (2008) remake.
-In 2009, Bening starred in a new interpretation of the Euripides classic Medea at UCLA's Freud Playhouse.
-She received positive reviews for her performance in the independent film Mother and Child (2009).
+For her performance in the film, she won her first Golden Globe Award in addition to her second Academy Award and Actor Award nominations.
+She received Emmy Award and Golden Globe Award nominations for her role of convicted celebrity murderer Jean Harris in the HBO film Mrs. Harris (2005).
+She replaced Julianne Moore and starred as Deirdre Burroughs, an aspiring poet with bipolar disorder, in the film adaptation of Running with Scissors (2006).